This is a list of slides to keep people using Notable on a regular basis.

 <p>Related comment to this functionality:</p> <p><em>When, I click on an image to view it in full size, the top bar appears for navigation.
 This is the stage where I cannot leave annotations.
 I have to go back to the previous page and click on leave annotations when the screen takes me back to the same full size view.
 This unnecessary step could be avoided if the leave annotation function was available from the top bar.</em></p>Dmitry Dragilev

 Post actions for returning users needs to be in their face.
 Right now it's not clear what a user should be doing.
 I've included 5 sketches that highlight calls to action.
-Bryan Zmijewski, almost 8 years
+Bryan Zmijewski, about 9 years

 Capture tools are incredibly important for getting content into the system- without posts it's impossible to ask for feedback.

 It will save users a ton of time if they can upload a pdf document with 20 wireframes.

 <p>How common a use case is this?
 I'd love to hear more about how you see this being used.</p>Jeremy Britton